FG-AI4H/Documentation/Data-Annotation-Package-(AP)/Roundtables/Requirements/README.md

 ### Closing

 ## Notes
-Max 3 hours; Online event before Christmas
+This roundtable should last max 3 hours; It will be online and planned before Christmas

+### Main topics to be discussed
-Ground truth
+- Ground truth
-Review process
+- Review process
-Calibration (several people doing the same thing)
+- Calibration (several people doing the same thing)

+### Target participants (8 people + moderator)
-Regulatory 1 (aware of MDR and FDA, reference test, ground truth) Domain expert
+- Regulatory 1 (aware of MDR and FDA, reference test, ground truth)
+- Domain expert
-AI expert (data expert) 1 for 2 topics (understand how to build system with input data (requirements)) Standards guy 1 (data team requirements) Luis Clinician 1
+- AI expert (data expert) 1 for 2 topics (understand how to build system with input data (requirements))
+- Standards 1 (data team requirements) Luis
+- Clinician 1

+TG-Dental agreed to participate
 Dental: Joachim + 1

-Second keep image process: Histo
+We are looking for a second TG with focus on image process: Histo?

 Invite Prof. Klauschen or technologies that built an annotation tool (infusion, HPI)

-8 people + moderator